One Final Thought: Dirty Harry (1971)

 I’m Brian Sumner from Dude, What?! and that’s my one final thought on Dirty Harry.

-Brian Sumner is the Host of Dude, What?!, a lover of all things MCU, and an avid weather geek.
+Brian J. Sumner is the Host of Dude, What?!, author of The Secrets of Dr. Killiecrankie , & a lover of all things MCU.